MAGvACC/documentation/docs/controllers/procedures/algeria.md

 ## Scope

-ATC members are expected to practise the defined procedures when controlling on VATSIM in the Alger FIR, although are free to deviate from standardised procedures to ensure a safe, orderly and expeditious flow of traffic is maintained
+ATC members are expected to practise the defined procedures when controlling on VATSIM in the Alger FIR, although are free to deviate from standardised procedures to ensure a safe, orderly and expeditious flow of traffic is maintained.

 # Preliminary
 ## Airspace Boundaries and Classification